ucsb-cs48-w19/6pm-park-finder/README.md

 And that's our app!
 We hope you enjoy the functionality.

 ## Known Problems
-Sometimes, the map can take a long time to render, which can be frustrating for the user.
+Sometimes, the map can take a long time to render as it's being dragged around, which can be frustrating for the user.

 ## Contributing